bl4ck291/Software-Design-Lectures/Lecture 1.md

+# Lecture 1

-# Architecture, Requirements
+## Architecture, Requirements

 ### Software architecture
 - high-level structure, which consists of constituent parts and the dependencies between those parts
 - set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.

-Documenting Software Architectures by Bass et al.
+***Documenting Software Architectures by Bass et al.***

 ***Software design*** - the process of defining architecture (according to the given and obtained system requirements)